 Ms. Bowers has been a director of Activision Blizzard since January 2018.
-Ms. Bowers is an independent governance and organizational consultant for non-profit organizations.
+Ms. Bowers has served as an independent governance and organizational consultant for non-profit organizations since 2016.
 From 1972 to 2016, she served as a teacher and administrator at The Center for Early Education, an independent school for children.
 She is also a member of the board of directors of the L.A.
 Philharmonic, the board of advisors of the Edward E. Ford Foundation, the board of councilors of the Rossier School of Education, the advisory board of the Dream Fund for Scholars, the board of directors of the Teachers College, Columbia University, and the board of directors of FEDCO Charitable Foundation.
 She also serves as the chair of the national board of directors of Common Sense Media, and as a seminar faculty member at the California Teacher Development Collaborative (CATDC).
 From 1993 to 2003, she served on the board of directors of The Walt Disney Company.
-Ms. Bowers holds a B.A. in humanities from the University of Southern California and an M.A. in developmental psychology from the College of Developmental Studies.
+Ms. Bowers holds a B.A. in humanities from the University of Southern California and a M.A. in developmental psychology from the College of Developmental Studies.

 Mr. Corti has been a director of Activision Blizzard since December 2003.
 Mr. Corti has more than 25 years of experience at Avon Products.
 Mr. Corti joined Avon Products’ tax department as a tax associate in 1976 and held positions of increasing responsibility in the company’s finance department throughout his tenure there, including serving as an executive vice president and the chief financial officer of Avon Products from 1998 until he retired from the chief financial officer role in November 2005 and as an executive vice president in March 2006.
 Mr. Corti has served on the board of directors of Bacardi Limited since June 2006.
 In addition, Mr. Corti served as a member of the board of directors of Avon Products Foundation since 1998 and as its chairman from 2006 to 2015, and has served as a member of the Manhattan Chapter of the Cystic Fibrosis Foundation since January 2012, where he serves as the president of the board.
 In addition, he was a director of ING Direct from January 2008 until January 2012.
 Mr. Corti holds a B.A. degree in accounting from Queens College and an M.B.A. degree in taxation from St. John’s University.
 Mr. Corti is also a certified public accountant.

 Mr. Hartong has been a director of Activision Blizzard since July 2015.
 Mr. Hartong is the chairman and chief executive officer, and chairman of the executive committee, of Brynwood Partners.
 Mr. Hartong joined Brynwood Partners in 2004 as a managing partner, after the firm’s divestiture of one of its portfolio companies, Lincoln Snacks Company.
 Mr. Hartong was the president and chief executive officer of Lincoln Snacks from 1998, at which point the company was publicly traded, until 2004.
 Prior to joining Lincoln Snacks, Mr. Hartong held various sales and marketing positions of increasing responsibility with Baskin Robbins USA Co. and Nestlé USA, Inc. and, from 1996 to 1998, Activision Publishing, then our principal operating unit.
-Mr. Hartong currently serves as the chairman of the boards of directors of Back to Nature Foods Company, LLC, Harvest Hill Beverage Company, Joseph’s Gourmet Pasta Company and Pearson Candy Company, all of which are private companies in which Brynwood Partners has a controlling interest.
+Mr. Hartong currently serves as the chairman of the boards of directors of Harvest Hill Beverage Company, Joseph’s Gourmet Pasta Company and Pearson Candy Company, all of which are private companies in which Brynwood Partners has a controlling interest.
 Mr. Hartong holds a B.A. degree in history from Lafayette College and an M.B.A. degree from Harvard University.

 Mr. Kotick has been a Director and Chief Executive Officer of Activision, Inc. since February 1991 until July 2008, when he became Chief Executive Officer of Activision Blizzard in connection with the combination of Activision and Vivendi Games.